 Existing uses along the distribution circuit route within Kettner Boulevard include I-5 to the east and rental car facilities, offices, and airport parking lots to the west.
 Along India Street, existing uses include a gas station, a rental car facility, residential uses, and a mix of commercial and industrial uses.
 Existing uses along West Redwood Street and Columbia Street are predominately residential, with I-5 to the west.
-Budget and Alamo rental car facilities are located on West Palm Street west of I-5; residential uses are along West Palm Street east of I-5 (applies only to optional alignment).
+Budget and Alamo rental car facilities are located on West Palm Street.
 Along West Laurel Street, uses consist of offices, parking lots, and residences.
 Along State Street, existing uses include offices and residences.
 The relocation process would utilize a combination of existing and new underground distribution conduits, as depicted in Figure B.1-2 (Project Overview Map) and in Figure B.1-3a-k (Detailed Project Components).